 1. Are you right for the jobb.

 Do you think you´re up to the challenge?
 Take your time and read the question for yourself.
 No one is perfect, thinking you are might be the most dangerous thing to do as a pilot.
-If you True 22 times – you are ready.
+If you answer true 22 times – you are ready.
 We wish you the best of luck and many safe landings!

 Q1: I handle stress well?

 Q9: I take care of my health?

 Q11: Weekends are not time off?

 Q12: I am not colour-blind?

 Q13: I have a high-school degree?